Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ### Test your new model

 - Go to [Simulated Analog Gauge](https://htmlpreview.github.io/?https://github.com/ebertrams/simulated-gauge/blob/master/SimulatedAnalogGauge.html){:target="_blank"} to view the simulated an analog gauge
-- Verify that the camera sees the simulated guage and correctly classify the gauge's output as green / yellow / red from your DevKit's connected monitor or using a video player supporting RTSP [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }}).
+- Verify that the camera sees the simulated gauge and correctly classifies the gauge's output as green / yellow / red from your DevKit's connected monitor or using a video player supporting RTSP [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }}).

 ## Clean up